 Discussion

 We found that ILP algorithms outperformed SA both in terms of cost-effectiveness and processing times, even when including non-linear problem formulations, when planning for spatially compact solutions.
-There have been calls for using ILP in solving conservation planning problems in the past (Underhill 1994; Rodrigues & Gaston 2002), but we are finally at a point where making this switch is both advisable and computationally feasible.
-Our study provides a systematic test case, using real world data to build on the findings of (Beyer et al. 2016) and show that they results hold for such a case study.
+There have been calls for using ILP in solving conservation planning problems in the past (Underhill 1994; Rodrigues & Gaston 2002), but we are now at a point where making this switch is both advisable and computationally feasible.
+Our study provides a systematic test case, using real world data to build on the findings of (Beyer et al. 2016) and show that their results hold for a realistic case study.
 We further expanded the scope of testing to include assessed land values in order to give estimates of how much better optimal solution can perform in terms of cost savings, compared to SA solutions.
 Finally, we showcase that even open source ILP solvers are much faster than SA algorithms as implemented in Marxan, which is very encouraging for non-academic user that would otherwise have to buy Gurobi licenses (Gurobi is free for academic use).
 The combination of the superior performance findings by both (Beyer et al. 2016) and this study indicates that ILP approaches should be strongly considered as improvements for minimum set conservation planning problems, currently solved using SA.

-One practical advantage of using ILP over SA is that the analysis does not require calibration.
-A crucial task in every Marxan/SA project is the calibration of parameter for the analysis (Ardron et al. 2010).
-This task can be very time consuming, especially for larger problems.
-Using SA, species penalty factor, number of SA iterations, and number of restarts must be calibrated (Ardron et al. 2010).
-Ideally these parameters should also be explored over the entire parameter space, which would mean that if we wanted to explore three values for each parameter, we would end up with 27 scenarios to explore (i.e. 3 * 3 * 3).
-With the most complex problem investigated here
+One practical advantage of using ILP over SA is that the analysis does not require parameter calibration.
+Unlike ILP, parameter calibration is acrucial task in every Marxan/SA project and the species penalty factors, number of SA iterations, and number of SA restarts must be calibrated improve solution quality.
+(Ardron et al. 2010).
+This task can be very time consuming, especially for larger problems (e.g. XXX planning units).
+(Ardron et al. 2010).
+Ideally all possible combinations of parameters should be explored, but this further increases processing time.
+For instance, exploring three different parameter values would result in 27 different scenarios to explore (i.e. 3 × 3 × 3).
+Although we omitted calibration runs prior to finalizing and presenting results in this study, the parameter calibration step took several days for most the complex problem we investigated we in this study.

-this would take in the order of several days just to calibrate Marxan runs, which we have done before finalizing parameters and presenting results.
-None of this calibration time is necessary using ILP.
+.
+Yet none of this calibration time is necessary using ILP.
 An added benefit is that the somewhat subjective process of setting values for these three parameters can be eliminated using ILP as well.

-With the recommendation of a maximum number of 50,000 planning units for a Marxan analysis (Ardron et al. 2010), larger problem sizes should be approached with caution using SA methods.
-On the other hand, ILP/prioritizr can solve problem sizes of >1 million planning units (Hanson 2018; Schuster et al. 2019).
-Problems >50,000 planning units have occurred in systematic conservation planning problems (e.g. Venter et al. 2014; Runge et al. 2016), and will likely continue to do so.
-Realistically, as problem sizes grow beyond what was intended for Marxan/SA projects (50,000 planning units), ILP will run into problems solving very large problems (>1 million planning units) that include non-linear constraints, such as optimizing compactness or connectivity, as those problem formulations need to be linearized for ILP to work.
+Recommended practices for Marxan analyses caution against using SA for conservation planning exercises with more than 50,000 planning units.
+(Ardron et al. 2010), Such large-sized problems have occurred in the past and, as increasingly high resolution data become available, may become more common in the future.
+Unlike SA, ILP/prioritizr can solve problem sizes with more than one million planning units (Hanson 2018; Schuster et al. 2019). (e.g. Venter et al. 2014; Runge et al. 2016), and will likely continue to do so.
+Realistically, as problem sizes grow beyond what was intended for Marxan/SA projects, ILP will run into problems solving very large problems (>1 million planning units) that include non-linear constraints, such as optimizing compactness or connectivity, as those problem formulations need to be linearized for ILP to work.
 There is the potential to use nonlinear integer programming for more complex problems in the future though (Grossmann 2002; Lee & Leyffer 2011).
 Whether ILP would also outperform SA for more complex problem formulations, such as dynamic problems or problems with multiple objectives, still needs to be explored.
 Potential solutions would be to linearize the problem, or incorporate algorithms like Mixed Integer Quadratically Constrained Programming (Franco et al. 2014).